expressjs/expressjs.com/en/guide/routing.md

 With multiple callback functions, it is important to provide `next` as an argument to the callback function and then call `next()` within the body of the function to hand off control to the next callback.

+You do not need to install any additional npm package (such as `route`) for routing in Express.

 The following code is an example of a very basic route.

 ```js